 Pork is wonderful for the grill or BBQ.
 But because pork roasts are fairly lean, injecting them with a little extra flavor can make a big difference in taste.
 And slow-cooking the roast makes it very tender.
-Here is an easy way to make a that's a perfect main dish for a cookout.
+Here is an easy way to make a barbecue pork roast that's a perfect main dish for a cookout.

 You can go the easy route and just use your favorite BBQ marinade, or you can make one of your own.
 We prefer the herb/garlic marinades rather than the sweeter types, but you can use anything you like.